guoqianglan/guoqianglan.github.io/_pages/about.md

 * **Pratt & Whitney Canada**
   * Python Developer, Data science/engineering, Analytics & information Management, 2017–present
     * Develop general ELT modules to transfer data (from SAP, SQL server, WEB, etc.) to Hadoop Cluster
-	* Analyze data (from MRP, Finance, CRM, etc.), built and deployed dashboards and ML models
+	* Analyze data (from supply chain management, MRP, Finance, CRM, etc.), built and deployed dashboards and ML models
     * Review and improve the quality and performance of the codes written by other developers and put them into production
 * **McGill University**
   * Research assistant, 2013-2019